h44z/wg-portal/README.md

 interfaces.
 This allows for the seamless activation or deactivation of new users without disturbing existing VPN connections.

-The configuration portal supports using a database (SQLite, MySQL, MsSQL or Postgres), OAuth or LDAP (Active Directory or OpenLDAP) as a user source for authentication and profile data.
+The configuration portal supports using a database (SQLite, MySQL, MsSQL, or Postgres), OAuth or LDAP (Active Directory or OpenLDAP) as a user source for authentication and profile data.

 ## Features